1(15-ounce) canchickpeas - See Note A for home-cooked chickpeas

 Instructions

-Now add chickpeas to the blender (reserve some for topping) and process until pureed – can take up to 2 or 3 minutes.
+Now add chickpeas to the blender (reserve some for topping) and process until pureed.
+Can take up to 2 or 3 minutes.

 If needed, add more water, but no more than 1 tablespoon at a time.
 Since hummus tends to thicken over time, aim to make it very slightly thinner than your preferred serving consistency.